facelessuser/pymdown-extensions/docs/src/markdown/extensions/github.md

 ## GitHub Like Slugs

 The default slugify that Python Markdown uses isn't very much like GitHub's as it just removes all Unicode.
-But, at the time of writing this, the [`uslugify`](../miscellaneous_extras.md#uslugify) slugify provided by PyMdown Extensions is pretty close in the way it handles Unicode in slugs.
+But, at the time of writing this, the [`gfm`](../miscellaneous_extras.md#gfm) slugify provided by PyMdown Extensions is pretty close in the way it handles Unicode in slugs.
 By passing in the `pymdownx.slugs.uslugify` function via Toc's slugify parameter, you can alter the slugs to be GitHub like.

 As mentioned before, the GitHub extension does not intend to provide a 1:1 match of GFM.
-There are small differences that may never be directly addressed.
-With slugs, there is two *known* difference between GitHub's and PyMdown Extensions' `uslugify`.
+There is one small known difference that may never be directly addressed.

-The first difference is with duplicate headers.
 GitHub appends a number to duplicate headers with a hyphen: `-1`.
 Python Markdown (through the Toc extension) appends a number to duplicate headers with an underscore `_1`.
 Unfortunately, a slug function cannot simply override this duplicate as that behavior is controlled within the Toc extension.
 There are no plans at this time to write a Toc extension to replace the default one as a 1:1 match in behavior is not the end goal.

-The second difference is with casing. `uslugify` lowercases all word characters.
-GitHub seems to lowercase a subset such that things like `Ω` don't get lowercased.
-This exact difference has not be explored to understand how we can mimic this, and it may or may not be explored in the future.

 ## GitHub Emoji Configuration